jcaple/giphy_search/README.md

 ## Project Description

-This is a NodeJS/Express/Vue/Bootstrap web application that allows the user to search giphy.com from a simple we interface and share resulting images on their Facebook feed.
+This is a NodeJS/Express/Vue/Bootstrap web application that allows the user to search giphy.com from a simple web interface and share resulting images on their Facebook feed.

 This project is just for fun and to do some interesting things with the NodeJS/Vue/Express platform and Docker.